gosoares/TSPrd/README.md

 ## Running an instance
 ```
-./TSPrd Solomon/50/C101_3
+./bin/TSPrd Solomon/50/C101_3 output.txt
 ```
-The argument must match a file in the 'instances' folder, without the extension.
+The first argument must match a file in the 'instances' folder, without the extension.

 ### Example output
 ```